-Land Use Recommendation #5: Facilitate watershed protection and landscape preservation near key riparian corridors in the plan area, such as Leon Creek and the Medina River.
-Strategy 5.1 (Regulatory and Policy / Partnerships / Investment) Develop riparian corridors and floodplains as on-site amenities in the plan area where possible.
-These could include greenbelts, water features and passive recreation areas.
-Strategy 5.2 (Regulatory and Policy) Require implementation of the City's adopted Low Impact Development Guidelines for development of properties falling even partially within the stream buffer zones of this plan area.
-Implementation - Focus Areas Focus Areas Recommendation #1: Support the unique vision for each Focus Area by creating high-quality places with a mix of uses, vibrant public spaces, and appropriate transitions to surrounding uses and sensitive areas.
-Strategy 1.1 (Partnerships / Investments) Prioritize the design of and investment in vibrant public spaces in the Focus Areas that will attract and serve residents of the surrounding Vida San Antonio community, students, faculty, and staff of the university, and area employees.
-Strategy 1.2 (Regulatory and Policy / Partnerships) Work with transportation partners to ensure the intersection of Jaguar Parkway and University Way can be efficiently reconfigured to achieve the desired vision of the Zocalo.
-Strategy 1.3 (Regulation and Policy) Amend the Unified Development Code (UDC) to create new zoning districts that will support mixed-use, pedestrian-friendly development at a variety of scales within the focus areas.
-Strategy 1.4 (Partnerships / Investment) Coordinate with utility providers to identify and address infrastructure challenges in the area, specifically the lack of sewer connection at SW Loop 410 and University Way.
-Focus Areas Recommendation #2: Ensure Focus Areas and other area amenities can be easily and safely accessed by pedestrians and all modes of travel.
-Strategy 2.1 (Regulatory and Policy) Provide examples and models for developers for how to build more compact, walkable residential neighborhoods that utilize and integrate housing.
-Utilize the Place Types developed in the SA Tomorrow
+Strategy 1.2 (Regulatory and Policy, Partnerships) Work with transportation partners to ensure the intersection of Jaguar Parkway and University Way can be efficiently reconfigured to achieve the desired vision of the VIDA San Antonio Zócalo.
+Strategy 1.3 (Regulatory and Policy) Amend the Unified Development Code (UDC) to create new zoning districts that will support mixeduse, pedestrian-friendly development at a variety of scales within the focus areas.
+Strategy 1.4 (Partnerships, Investment) Coordinate with utility providers to identify and address infrastructure challenges in the area, specifically the lack of sewer connection at Southwest Loop 410 and University Way.
+Focus Areas Recommendation #2: Ensure focus areas and other area amenities can be easily and safely accessed by all modes of travel, especially pedestrians.
+Strategy 2.1 (Regulatory and Policy) Provide examples and models for developers for how to build more compact, walkable residential neighborhoods that utilize and integrate multiple types of housing.
+Utilize the Place Types developed in the SA Tomorrow Comprehensive Plan, such as Green Neighborhood, Trail-Oriented Development, and Multimodal Mixed-Use place types, to encourage new amenity-rich neighborhood designs and approaches.
+Strategy 2.2 (Partnerships, Regulatory and Policy) Support the VIA Vision 2040 Long Range Plan with transit-supportive densities near focus areas to increase potential ridership.
+Strategy 2.3 (Regulatory and Policy, Partnerships) Encourage signage and wayfinding when considering additional improvements for the Medina River Greenway.
+Strategy 2.4 (Regulatory and Policy, Partnerships) Identify possible future trail connections that could link the Medina River Greenway with Texas A&M University-San Antonio's campus north of Mauermann Road.
+Strategy 2.5 (Partnerships, Investment) Coordinate with applicable transportation partners to identify funding opportunities for sidewalk, cycling lane, and lighting improvements at the South Zarzamora Street and Loop 410 underpass.
+Focus Areas Recommendation #3: Balance future development in the focus areas with natural features to enhance the area while protecting sensitive natural resources and ecological functions.
+Strategy 3.1 (Regulatory and Policy, Partnerships) Emphasize the long-term financial benefit of quality investments in green stormwater infrastructure and complete and green streets.

-Comprehensive Plan, such as Green Neighborhood, Transit- and Trail-Oriented development place types, to encourage new amenity-rich neighborhood designs and approaches.
-Strategy 2.2 (Partnerships / Regulatory and Policy) Support the VIA Metropolitan Transit Vision 2040 Long Range Plan with transit-supportive densities near Focus Areas to increase potential ridership.
-Strategy 2.3 (Regulatory and Policy / Partnerships) Encourage signage and wayfinding when considering additional improvements for the Medina River Greenway.
-Strategy 2.4 (Regulatory and Policy / Partnerships) Identify possible future trail connections that could link the Medina River Greenway with the University's campus north of Mauermann Road.
-Strategy 2.5 (Partnerships / Investment) Coordinate with applicable transportation partners to identify funding opportunities for sidewalk, cycling lane, and lighting improvements at the S Zarzamora Street and Loop 410 underpass.
-Focus Areas Recommendation #3: Balance future development in the Focus Areas with natural features to enhance the area while protecting sensitive natural resources and ecological functions.
-Strategy 3.1 (Regulatory and Policy / Partnerships) Emphasize the long-term financial benefit of quality investments in green stormwater infrastructure and complete and green streets.
-Strategy 3.2 (Regulatory and Policy / Partnerships) Collectively identify areas that are sensitive to development to appropriately plan to mitigate negative impacts on the existing natural areas, such as Mitchell Lake and the Medina River.
+Strategy 3.2 (Regulatory and Policy, Partnerships) Collectively identify areas that are sensitive to development to appropriately plan to mitigate negative impacts on the existing natural areas, such as Mitchell Lake and the Medina River.
 Implementation - Mobility Mobility Recommendation #1: Continue implementing the San Antonio Vision Zero Action Plan.
-Strategy 1.1 (Regulatory and Policy / Investment) Continue evaluating and implementing proven Vision Zero strategies and best practices improvements including traffic calming and complete streets principles, which improve pedestrian, bicycle, and traffic safety and help achieve the San Antonio Vision Zero goals.
-Highest priority areas include: - The intersection of Loop 410 and Moursund Boulevard; and - The intersection of Loop 410 and Zarzamora Street.
+Strategy 1.1 (Regulatory and Policy, Investment) Continue evaluating and implementing proven Vision Zero strategies and best practices improvements including traffic calming and complete streets principles, which improve pedestrian, bicycle, and traffic safety and help achieve the San Antonio Vision Zero goals.
+Highest priority areas include: - The intersection of Loop 410 and Moursund Boulevard; and - The intersection of Loop 410 and South Zarzamora Street.